 - And a triple reflection means you have triple-pane glass and your window is an IGU.

-“IGU” is an acronym for “insulated glass units,” which refers to double and triple-pane windows: Windows with multiple panes of glass from 1/8 inch to 3/8 inch thick, separated by a spacer and sealed to prevent condensation buildup.
-Invented and patented in 1865 by Thomas Stetson, insulated glass saw little use the 1930s, when C.D.
-Haven made it commercially available as “Thermopane,” and building architects began replacing the single-glazed windows of skyscrapers with double-glazed IGUs and incorporating green-tinted, iron-rich glass for occupant comfort.
-The energy crisis of the 70s later pushed the U.S. government into further research to combat the loss of energy dollars leaking from the nation’s windows… And the rest, as they say, is history.
+Invented and patented in 1865 by Thomas Stetson, insulated glass saw little use until the 1930s, when C.D.
+Haven made it commercially available as Thermopane.
+Building architects then began replacing the single-glazed (aka single-pane) windows of skyscrapers with double-glazed IGUs and incorporating green-tinted, iron-rich glass for occupant comfort.
+Later, the energy crisis of the 1970s pushed the U.S. government into further research to combat the loss of energy from the nation’s windows.

-Since glass, by its nature, is a poor insulator, thickness doesn’t matter – but spacing in-between panes does.
-Seemingly innocuous, the air pockets between triple and double pane glass panels boosts insulating power, inhibiting heat transfer.
-Add a little gas in the form of non-toxic argon, krypton, or xenon, which are denser than air, and that insulating power improves considerably.
-Add a low-E coating, and your packing some serious insulating punch.
-And heat insulation isn’t the only benefit of insulated windows.
+Since glass is a poor insulator by nature, thickness doesn’t matter – but spacing between panes does.
+Seemingly innocuous, the air pockets (sometimes gas-filled) between triple- and double-pane glass panels boost insulating power, inhibiting heat transfer.
+Add a low-E coating, and you’re packing some serious insulating punch.

 - Increase comfort

 Making winter window drafts and air leakage a thing of the past.